SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ## Project Goals
 Our project research focuses on analyzing common security vulnerabilities and relevant controls in ISP routers and comparing them through a grid that offers an easy to understand overview of each router's strength and weaknesses.
 The results of our research will be displayed on a website which provides insights into consumer router security.
 The objectives are as follows:
-- **Develop a Grid for Comparison**
-    - Create a methodology to rate the routers using key evaluation crieria, helping consumers easily compare router options.
 - **Assess and Identify Security Risks**
     - Research security flaws for the routers that could expose users data and privacy such as default passwords or outdated firmware.
+- **Develop a Grid for Comparison**
+    - Create a methodology to rate the routers using key evaluation criteria sorted into categories, helping consumers easily compare router options.
+- **Test Grid and Examine Results**
+    - Perform mutliple rating tests using the grid against different routers to test its reliability as a security evaluation metric.
 - **Research Router Usability**
     - Analyze how consumer friendly the ISP routers are with their interface, setup, and configuration.
-- **Test Performance Capabilities**
+- **Examine Performance Capabilities**
-  - Measure useful factors such as Wi-Fi speed and coverage
+  - Research useful performance factors that users may be interested in such as Wi-Fi speed and coverage.
 - **Evaluate Cost**
   - Review rental cost versus purchase cost and hidden fees
 - **Give Actionable Recommendations**